cloudfoundry/summit-training-classes/operator/site/content/labs/upgrading.md

 ## Updating the stemcell

-An previous stemcell (v3126) is included in the `resources` README.
+Explore https://bosh.io/stemcells for a previous version of the `bosh-warden-boshlite` stemcell.

 * Use bosh to upload this stemcell to your director.
 * Be sure your deployment is set to Redis.